 Addiction and Mental Health Treatment with DreamLife in Donegal, PA

 It can be challenging to be yourself in a world that may not accept you.
 However, you are not alone.
 We hear your voice, and we see your face.
-If you are struggling with substance abuse or an alcohol use disorder, know that help is available at DreamLife.
+If you are struggling with substance abuse or an alcohol use disorder, know that help is available in our substance abuse treatment program at DreamLife Recovery.
 Besides offering substance detox, residential treatments, and aftercare plans, the LGBTQI+ Program can also help you come out, accept yourself, regain your self-esteem, and sober up so you can live your life enjoying your individuality.